2600hz/kazoo5/doc/engineering/rebar.md

 ## Fetch Core and Kazoo Apps

 You still need to manually fetch Kazoo Core and Kazoo Applications.
 Go ahead and copy `make/more_apps.mk.default` to `make/mores_apps.mk` if you have't already.
-Add any other Kazoo applications extra repository you want to fetch and run the command in the root of Kazoo source code directory:
+Add any other extra Kazoo application repositories you want to fetch and run the command in the root of Kazoo source code directory:

 ```shell